flenniken/statictea/docs/runFunction.md

 # funLen_si

-Return the length of a string in characters, not bytes.
+Length of a string in characters, not bytes.

 ~~~
 len(str: string) int